 - b.
-If [RENDERING PROVIDER TAXONOMY] code is any valid NUCC maintained Provider Taxonomy Code,7 then include in numerator; STOP processing. - c.
-If both a AND b are not met, then the service was not a "dental or oral health" service; STOP processing.
-This enrollee is already included in the denominator but will not be included in the numerator. - Note 1: Some states may use codes other than CDT codes to reimburse for fluoride. § These codes should be included in the [SERVICE CODE] codes in addition to D1206 and D1208. - Note 2: No more than one fluoride application can be counted for the same member on the same date of service. - Note 3: In this step, all claims with missing or invalid SERVICE CODE or with missing or invalid NUCC maintained Provider Taxonomy Codes should be excluded.
+If [RENDERING PROVIDER TAXONOMY] code is a valid NUCC maintained Provider Taxonomy code but NOT included in the NUCC maintained Provider Taxonomy Codes in Table 2 below, then include in numerator;7 STOP processing. - c.
+If both a AND b are not met, then the service was not provided as an "oral health" service; STOP processing.
+This subject is already included in the denominator but will not be included in the numerator.

+Note 1: Some states may use codes other than CDT codes to reimburse for fluoride. § These codes should be included in the [SERVICE CODE] codes in addition to D1206 and D1208.

+Note 2: No more than one fluoride application can be counted for the same member on the same date of service.

+Note 3: In this step, all claims with missing or invalid SERVICE CODE or with missing or invalid NUCC maintained Provider Taxonomy Codes should be excluded.

-YOU NOW HAVE NUMERATOR (NUM) COUNT: Subjects at "elevated risk" who received at least two fluoride applications as dental or oral health services
+YOU NOW HAVE NUMERATOR (NUM) COUNT: Subjects at "elevated risk" who received at least two fluoride applications as oral health services

-- 5. Report
+5. Report

 - a.
-Unduplicated number of subjects in numerator

-- b.
-Unduplicated number of subjects in denominator

-- c.
-Measure rate (NUM/DEN)
+Unduplicated number of subjects in numerator - b.
+Unduplicated number of subjects in denominator - c.
+Measure rate (NUM/DEN) - d.

-- d.
 Rate stratified by age